 The value of pensions and investments and the income they produce can fall as well as rise.
 You may get back less than you invested.
 Transferring out of a Final Salary scheme is unlikely to be in the best interests of most people.
 Tax treatment varies according to individual circumstances and is subject to change.

 What is pension release?

 The new pension freedoms give you far more control over your retirement than was the case previously; you can now access your entire pension at age 55, assuming you have a defined contribution or money purchase pension.
 You now have a number of options available to you from the age of 55.

 You’re entitled to take 25% of your pension pot as a tax-free cash lump sum if you want to.

 However, if you cash in your entire pension in one go, keep in mind that only the first 25% is tax-free and the remainder will be taxed as income at your highest marginal rate.
 It is always worth speaking to an expert before you make any decisions to ensure you are making the most of your pension provisions.

 Can you release a final salary pension at age 55?

-While you technically get access to your pension pot from the age of 55, if you have a defined benefit or final salary pension this early is more complicated.
+While you technically get access to your pension pot from the age of 55, getting access to a defined benefit or final salary pension this early is more complicated.
 You’ll typically face a reduction in your final salary pension if you take it early, and doing so is subject to the scheme trustees’ consent.

 Can you unlock your pension with a final salary pension transfer?